-As a hiring manager and career coach, I have seen countless resumes throughout my career.
-Many job seekers tend to make the same costly mistakes that often result in their resumes being overlooked or immediately eliminated.
-While beautifully formatted resumes with flowery, superfluous words may be great for some professionals such as authors, they are generally not appropriate for the average worker.
+As a hiring manager and expat coach, I have seen countless resumes throughout my career.
+Many expat job seekers tend to make the same costly mistakes.
+And these mistakes often result in their resumes being overlooked or immediately eliminated.
+This is why I often discuss resume writing tips for expats.

-What most job candidates don’t realize is that resumes often go through a tedious filtering process that may involve three or more steps before they even get to the hiring manager.
-It is a very common practice for human resource software program algorithms to sift through resumes before they ever make it to a human.
-Once a resume passes this stage, it is usually scanned by a human resource professional before it is then passed to the hiring department.
+What most prospective expats don’t realize is that resumes often go through a tedious filtering process.
+It may involve three or more steps before they even get to the hiring manager.
+It is a very common practice for human resource software program algorithms to sift through resumes before they get to a human.
+Once a resume passes this stage, it is usually scanned by a human resource professional.
+Thereafter, it is passed to the hiring department.

 Use a Template

 Standardized templates are a sure-fire way to help you be certain to include all the basic elements needed on your resume.
 While templates present a uniform guide for formatting resumes, they can easily be customized to help your resume stand out.
 But, where they shine is in their ability to capture the most important data elements in a way that immediately catches the reader’s attention.

 All resume templates include basic criteria such as contact details, education, employment history, specialized skills, etc. Many templates format each of these elements using bold headings and subheadings with enlarged font that clearly define the most important aspects of the resume.
 Some templates even present an artistic, yet classy flare that can help resumes stand out even more.

 Rather than reinventing the wheel and risk leaving out vital information from your resume, it is best to start your resume by using a template.
 There are many different styles of resume templates available in Microsoft Office and G Suite Marketplace, just to name a couple.